 In the civilian world, it has gained significant popularity for being highly effective as both a hunting rifle and a defensive weapon.

 If you are looking for a great scope to go with your AR-10, I've got you covered.

 Disclosure: Some of the links in this article are affiliate links, where I make a small commission at no extra cost to you.

-Let's explore a few key things that you should be aware of when choosing your AR 10.
+Let's explore a few key things that you should be aware of when choosing the best 308 AR.

 Main Things To Consider

 With a modular design and a multitude of aftermarket parts and accessories readily available, the AR-10 is an excellent all-around rifle platform for any shooter wanting all the features of an AR-15, but with a slightly longer reach.

 Arguably, one of the most important features to look for in a rifle meant for long-range accuracy is a high-quality trigger.

 Single-stage triggers are common in entry-level AR-10s.
 If the manufacturer advertises a “Mil-Spec” trigger (or does not mention the trigger at all), it is a single-stage.